colinking/objdump-with-emojicode/README.md

-# rev-eng-hwk-1: Objdump Analysis with Emojicode
+# Objdump Analysis with Emojicode
 _The Professor did say we could use *any* language..._

+A project for HACS208E, Introduction to Reverse Engineering, at the University of Maryland.

 ```
 The following binaries will be analyzed: